Open Source: Contributing to Foundry

 Reproduce the error#

-I then created another directory where I setup my project for testing with the problematic script and I linked the newly built forge
+I then created another directory where I setup my project for testing with the problematic script and I linked the newly built forge inside this repo with

 $ ln -s ../foundry/target/debug/forge ./myforge